formkit/docs-content/advanced/custom-inputs.md

 ## Adding features

 Features are the preferred way to add functionality to a custom input type.
-A "feature" is simply a function that receives the [core node](/advanced/core#node) as an argument — effectively they are plugins without any inheritance (so they only apply to the current node).
-You can use features to add input handlers, manipulate values, interact with props, listen to events and much more.
+A "feature" is simply a function that receives the [core node](/advanced/core#node) as an argument.
+Effectively, they are plugins without inheritance (so they only apply to the current node).
+You can use features to add input handlers, manipulate values, interact with props, listen to events, and much more.

 Features are defined in an array to encourage code reuse when possible.
-For example we [use a feature called “options”](https://github.com/formkit/formkit/blob/master/packages/inputs/src/features/options.ts) on `select`, `checkbox`, and `radio` inputs.
+For example, we [use a feature called “options”](https://github.com/formkit/formkit/blob/master/packages/inputs/src/features/options.ts) on `select`, `checkbox`, and `radio` inputs.

-As an example, lets imagine you want to build an input that allows users to enter 2 numbers and the value of the input is the sum of those two numbers.
+As an example, let's imagine you want to build an input that allows users to enter two numbers, and the value of the input is the sum of those two numbers:

 <example
   name="Custom input - sum numbers"